zeyus/QTM_Bela_Sonification/README.md

       * [Used](#used)
 <!--te-->

-This project uses the Bela hardware device to sonify motion capture data from Qualisys Track Manager (QTM).

-## Cognitive Science Bachelor's Project
+# Cognitive Science Bachelor's Project

 The thesis was written around the investigation of the effect of low-latency sonification on the synchroniciy of joint action tasks.
 The project was supervised by [Anna Zamm](https://pure.au.dk/portal/en/persons/anna-zamm(34046139-7057-4cae-927d-f2458b279026).html) (PhD, Assistant Professor, Aarhus University).